 The SPD and PeDRA jointly support an annual career development award - the Weston Pediatric Dermatology CDA - which provides $40,000 in support for one year (0.2 FTE).

 To learn more, visit pedraresearch.org/grants-awards/ or email Katherine Devenport, PeDRA Research Coordinator, at email@example.com.
 The application window has closed as of December 3, 2020.
 SPD/PeDRA will soon begin accepting 2021 applications.

 University of Colorado - Denver

 Investigating the role of Staphylococci in Pediatric Skin Disease

 This award supports career development of future leaders, educators, clinical scholars and/or translational investigators in pediatric dermatology.

 Applicant Eligibility Requirements

-- NOT a recipient of another federally funded career development award.
-Those who have also applied for a Dermatology Foundation (DF) CDA are welcome to apply but will be ineligible for a Weston CDA if awarded a DF CDA.
+- Must not be a recipient of another federally funded career development award.
+Those who have also applied for a Dermatology Foundation CDA are welcome to apply but will be ineligible for a Weston CDA if awarded a DF CDA.

-- Please note that the SPD does not allow indirect costs to be covered by the funds provided to the award recipient.
+- Please note that the SPD and PeDRA do not allow indirect costs to be covered by the funds provided to the award recipient.
 As such, please do not include indirects in the budget/budget justification portion of the application.